vrysev/yumrush/CICD-SETUP.md

 3. You should see the "YumRush CI/CD" workflow running with the following jobs:
    - Backend Tests
    - Frontend Tests
-   - (E2E Tests - will be added in the future)
+   - End-to-End Tests
-   - Deploy to Production (only runs on main branch and if tests pass)
+   - Deploy to Production (only runs on main branch and if all tests pass)

 ## Manual Deployment